telefonicaid/perseo-fe/documentation/admin.md

 also use a couple of parameters: `checkDB.reconnectTries` and `checkDB.reconnectInterval` to manage DB connections retries in the case of connection problems.
-If the connection to the server fails in this case, then the driver will try to reconnect as many time as `reconnectTries`, waiting `reconnectInterval` between attemps.
+If the connection to the server fails in this case, then the driver will try to reconnect as many times as `reconnectTries`, waiting `reconnectInterval` between attemps.
 Overpassed the limit, Perseo will end with `FATAL` error log in the traces (as it does when connection fails at startup time).